 Depending on their age, there might be a reason for doing it.
 For a 6 month old baby, they are trying to learn about their body by exploring it with their hands.
 So every time their nappy is off, they will touch their genitals.

 Or sometimes, they might be masturbating ie touching their genitals because it feels nice.
-You can learn about child masturbation here.
+You can learn more in this article about child masturbation.

 Or there might be a medical reason.
 Maybe they have an infection or dry skin or chafing.
 Or their clothes are rubbing their genitals.
 Or their underwear is uncomfortable.
 Or they have worms.

 But sometimes, our ‘gut instinct’ says that there is something going on.
 In this situation, I would suggest that you trust your ‘gut’ and download the Traffic Light app.
 This easy to use app will allow you to quickly work out whether to worry (or not) about your child’s behaviour.
 It will also provide suggestions on what your next steps should be.

 A large part of parenting is to guide our children as to what is (and isn’t) socially acceptable behaviour.
 Just like picking your nose and eating it, a child with their hand in pants is one of those socially unacceptable behaviours!